 Let the kids (and kids at heart) tap into their creative side at the Crayola Experience (30 Centre Sq., Easton, PA).
 Located in downtown Easton, this attraction is filled with 25+ hands-on exhibits that will help you discover the magic of color.
 While exploring the four floors of fun, you can also catch a demo to see how crayons are made by the millions just a few miles up the road at one of Crayola’s main factories.

 Feeling inspired after a day of color?
 Check out the Allentown Art Museum’s (31 N. Fifth St., Allentown, PA) impressive collection of work.
 Pieces from the permanent collection span more than 2,000 years of cultural heritage, giving visitors a unique mix of European Renaissance and Baroque paintings, contemporary art, and even a replica of a library designed by Frank Lloyd Wright.
+It's also worth mentioning, the museum is entirely free to enter.

 Perhaps you want to stretch your legs and enjoy some action-packed fun after being cooped up inside.
 Challenge your friends to a game of ultra-immersive laser tag at Lehigh Valley Laser Tag (874 Marcon Blvd., Allentown, PA) and race each other at high speeds around the track at Lehigh Valley Grand Prix (649 S. 10th St., Allentown, PA).
 Or, get your brain in gear by attempting to beat the clock in one of four different escape rooms at Captured Lehigh Valley - Bethlehem or Allentown.